patterninc/query_helper/README.md

 [![TravisCI](https://travis-ci.org/iserve-products/query_helper.svg?branch=master)](https://travis-ci.org/iserve-products/query_helper)
 [![Gem Version](https://badge.fury.io/rb/query_helper.svg)](https://badge.fury.io/rb/query_helper)

-Ruby Gem developed and used at Pattern to paginate, sort, filter, and include associations on sql and active record queries.
+QueryHelper is a ruby gem used to paginate, sort, and filter your API calls in Ruby on Rails using URL params in your HTTP requests.
+It currently only supports Postgres.

 ## Installation